spencercarnage/personal/src/content/blog/tailwind-codemod.md

 pubDate: "May 26 2024"
 ---

-During a recent project of migrating a `create-react-app` codebase to Next.js, I faced an interesting challenge: updating Tailwind class names across 1000+ React components.
-Specifically, the Material Design-based class names needed to be replaced with new color-specific class names.
-For example, the `text-primary-main` class (mapped to `#f43f5e`) had to be changed to `text-red-500`.
+During a recent project of migrating a `create-react-app` code base to Next.js, I faced an interesting challenge: updating Tailwind class names across 1000+ React components.

+The legacy code base used a Material Design-based convention for naming classes, resulting in class names like `bg-primary-light` and `bg-primary-main`.
+Those class names need to be updated to color-specific class names like `bg-blue-200` and `bg-blue-500`.
+Changing these by hand is time consuming and quite a drudge.

+This post outlines the steps I took to update Tailwind class names across 1000+ React components using Node.js and JSCodeShift.
+I will outline the various steps I took analyzing then updating the code base.
+These examples will be using the latest version of Node.js, version 22.

+Using codemods to make large scale changes across your code base can be game changing for your producivity.
+It can also sink that productivity as well.
+When starting a project like this, you need to ask some very important questions:

+1. How many files need to be updated?
+2. Is it worth putting in the time it takes to learn a new tool to make these changes?
+Or will it be quicker to make the changes manually, even making the changes manually is more tedious?
+3. How easily is it for you to test that the codemod made the updates as you intended?
+How easy is it to undo the changes?

+This list is by no means an exhaustive one but it highlights that challenges, and potential dangers, that come up when using a powerful tool like a codemod.

+For my specific use case, this was a complete rewrite of an existing application that was months away from having any external users.
+The design of the application was going to stay the way but the Tailwind classes that powered that design was going to change.
+I had success in the past with making large scale changes in the legacy code base, so I had already tackled the learning curve that went into writing codemods.
+While it took a few days to accomplish, it was worth it.
+By the end of this post, I hope you feel empowered to make a similar choice when the opportunity presents itself to you.

-The legacy `tailwind.config.js` was configured with the Material Design colors like so:
+Like most React applications that use Tailwind, we had a `tailwind.config.js` CommonJS file that was configured with the Material Design colors like so:

 ```
 module.exports = {